Instagram Follower Services Reviewed: What | FastSocial

 The framing in most follower service reviews focuses on short-term metrics: did the followers arrive, how fast, and did the account get flagged.
 These miss the factors that determine whether you got value from the purchase:

 Engagement rate impact is rarely measured.
 Most reviews don't track what happens to your likes-per-post ratio after follower delivery.
-For services that don't include likes, follower growth almost always dilutes engagement rate — which has downstream effects on organic reach for weeks after delivery.
+For services that don't include likes, follower growth almost always dilutes engagement rate, which drags on organic reach for weeks after delivery.

 Retention at 30 days isn't the same as retention at 90 days.
 Many services look fine at 30 days because Instagram's quality sweeps don't always catch bot accounts immediately.
-The 90-day number is more meaningful — it captures multiple sweep cycles and gives a realistic picture of how many followers are actually staying.
+The 90-day number captures multiple sweep cycles and gives a realistic picture of how many followers are actually staying.

 Red Flags in Any Review